Four-manifolds, geometries and knots: The Seifert geometries: and

 \section{The Seifert geometries: $\mathbb{H}^2\times\mathbb{E}^2$ and $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$}

 A manifold with geometry $\mathbb{H}^2\times\mathbb{E}^2$ or $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$ is Seifert fibred with base a hyperbolic orbifold.
 However not all such Seifert fibred 4-manifolds are geometric.
 We shall show that geometric Seifert fibred 4-manifolds may be characterized in terms of their fundamental groups.
-With [Vo77] Theorems 9.5 and 9.6 imply the main result of [Ke].
+With \cite{[Vo77]}, Theorems 9.5 and 9.6 imply the main result of \cite{[Ke]}, which is Corollary 9.6.2 below.

 \begin{theorem} Let $M$ be a closed $\mathbb{H}^3\times\mathbb{E}^1$-, $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$- or $\mathbb{H}^2\times\mathbb{E}^2$-manifold.
 Then $M$ has a finite covering space which is diffeomorphic to a product $N\times S^1$. \end{theorem}